Standardizing Laravel Applications at Northwestern University

 }

-No hand-edited database records.
-No environment-specific SQL.
+}No need to manually modify database records or write one-off migrations.
 The seeder code is the single source of truth, and rerunning seeders keeps every database in sync automatically.

 API Infrastructure: When to Roll Your Own